bdilollo/text-editor/README.md

 ---

 ## Installation
 The repo contains a package.json with the necessary dependencies.
 Run ```npm install``` in terminal to install dependencies.
 It also has several scripts  Run ```npm start``` to run the build on the client side and launch the server, then navigate to the appropriate URL to use the application.
+The deployed application URL can be found at https://ancient-sea-72366.herokuapp.com/.

 ---